Home The City of Vancouver Vancouver’s West End Lumiere Lights in Vancouver’s West End

 Lumiere is an arts and lights event featuring installations that illuminate Vancouver’s West End in winter.
 It’s outdoors, free and pretty to see.

-In 2023 the event ran from November 2nd until the 6th.
+In 2024 the event celebrates its 11th year and runs from November 7th until the 10th.

 It’s not a Christmas event per se, although it does usually take place just prior to the start of the holiday season.
 Lumiere does, however, involve Christmas-y lights.
-Last year there were also performances, workshops and parades to enjoy.
-2024 will likely be similar, although exact details are to be confirmed.
+There are also performances to enjoy.

-Other free places to check out Christmas-y light displays include Granville Island, West Vancouver’s Dundarave Beach, Burnaby Village and the waterfront at Harrison Hot Springs.
+Other free places to check out Christmas-y light displays unrelated to Lumiere include Granville Island, West Vancouver’s Dundarave Beach, Burnaby Village and the waterfront at Harrison Hot Springs.

 Lumiere Bear and Bird Light Displays